caracalai/caracal/README.md

 ## Installing from PyPI
 ### Windows, MAC OS and Linux
-Evidently is available as a PyPI package.
+BroutonBlocks is available as a PyPI package.
 To install it using pip package manager, run:
 ```sh
 $ pip install -r https://github.com/BroutonBlocks/bblocks-python.git
 ```